One-phase Free Boundary Problems on RCD Metric Measure Spaces: Abstract

 \section{Abstract}

 In this paper, we consider a vector-valued one-phase Bernoulli-type free boundary problem on a metric measure space $(X,d,\mu)$ with Riemannian curvature-dimension condition $RCD(K,N)$.
-We first prove the existence and the local Lipschitz regularity of the solutions, provided that the space $X$ is non-collapsed, i.e. $\mu$ is the $N$-dimensional Hausdorff measure of $X$.
+We first prove the existence and the local Lipschitz regularity of the solutions, provided that the space $X$ is non-collapsed, i.e., $\mu$ is the $N$-dimensional Hausdorff measure of $X$.
 And then we show that the free boundary of the solutions is an $(N-1)$-dimensional topological manifold away from a relatively closed subset of Hausdorff dimension $\ls N-3$.
+An example is given to show that such a dimension estimate is sharp.\\